background image

 Sustainability in schools

 EDF Energy’s Programme for Greener Schools is centred on the Pod, an online resource with lesson plans, activities and games to help teach pupils about environmental subjects such as energy, water, waste, transport and biodiversity.
-Since its launch in September 2008, the Pod has engaged more than 3.5 million schoolchildren in over 12,600 registered schools.
+Since its launch in September 2008, the Pod has engaged over 4 million schoolchildren in more than 14,900 registered schools.

 What we do

 Since 2009, Team Green Britain has been bringing people together to share ideas, save money and help make life both greener and better.
-We’ve helped teachers to engage more than 3 million children in sustainable activities and energy-saving campaigns.
-We’ve got almost half a million people pedalling during Team Green Britain Bike Week and we’ve brought over a million people together during the Big Lunch.
-Every Green Britain Day, we encourage schools, businesses and communities to celebrate their green achievements and encourage others to get involved.
-And throughout the year, we share ideas, advice and energy-saving offers with our members.
-If you have an idea to help make life better then we can help to ensure that others hear it.
+We’ve helped teachers to engage an estimated 5.5 million children in sustainable activities and energy-saving campaigns through the Pod, and we've helped neighbours all over the country to get to know each other a little better during the Big Lunch.
+We encourage schools, businesses and communities to celebrate their green achievements and motivate others to get involved.
+And we help by sharing ideas, advice and energy-saving offers with our members.
+If you have an idea to make life better then we can help to ensure that others hear it.

 The story so far